Vassil17/DLReproducibilityProject/blog.md

 ## 4. Implementation
-There were two implementations available for this paper: one in PyTorch (link) and one in TensorFlow (link).
+There were two implementations available for this paper: one in PyTorch https://github.com/Wanger-SJTU/FCN-in-the-wild and one in TensorFlow https://github.com/stu92054/Domain-adaptation-on-segmentation/tree/master/FCNs_Wild , neither from the authors themselves.

 ### PyTorch implementation:
 This implementation provides the code for obtaining the pre-trained VGG16 network and then further trains it on the GTA5 annotated dataset for semantic segmentation.
 However, the implementation is still work-in-progress and is missing the main parts of the paper - namely the domain adaptation adversarial training.
 Furthermore, the paper itself does not provide in-depth description of the hyperparameters used and the architecture.
-For this reason, we decided not to use this implementation and instead focused on the alternative TensorFlow implementation.
+For this reason, we decided not to use this implementation and instead focused on the alternative TensorFlow implementation as recommended by our TAs.

 ### TensorFlow implementation:
 The second available implementation of the paper was written in a combination of C++ and Python using TensorFlow 1.1.
 The use of C++ required a compiler and since installing a compiler like cmake on Windows is a tedious process, we used a native Ubuntu installation to run the network.
 The implementation itself was complete and an trained model was available.
 This model was trained on the CityScapes dataset and then adapted on a different dataset - NMD, which also contains real-life photos of city landscape.